-References should include appropriate directives from the Church, statements from the Bishops' Conference (1987), Learning to Love (2017) and any diocesan guidelines regarding the educational and theological reasons for a Catholic school undertaking RSE as well as relevant DFE or Welsh Assembly Government guidelines.
+References should include appropriate directives from the Church, statements from the Bishops Conference (1987) and any diocesan guidelines regarding the educational and theological reasons for a Catholic school undertaking RSE as well as relevant Welsh Assembly Government guidelines.

 We define RSE as...